devtooligan/awesome-huff/README.md

   - [AztecProtocol/huff](https://github.com/AztecProtocol/huff#why-is-it-called-huff) This is the original version of Huff, developed by the [Aztec Protocol](https://github.com/AztecProtocol) team.
   - [Weierstrudel](https://github.com/AztecProtocol/weierstrudel) This is the project that Huff was written for.
 Good luck with that math, anon.
   - [Oliver](https://github.com/AztecProtocol/Oliver) An elliptic curve point multiplication on the Baby-JubJub curve also developed by the [Aztec Protocol](https://github.com/AztecProtocol) team.
   - [huffc](https://github.com/huff-language/huffc) The [Jet Jadeja](https://twitter.com/JetJadeja) rewrite in Typescript that was deprecated on 4-Jul-2022.

+ ## Advanced EVM articles
+ - [EVM Deep Dives: The Path to Shadowy Super](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy) A great series by [@noxx3xxon](https://twitter.com/noxx3xxon) with a very deep dive into the evm.
+ - [DeGatchi articles](https://degatchi.com/articles) Lots of alpha from [DeGatchi](https://twitter.com/DeGatchi), check out [Reversing The EVM: Raw Calldata](https://degatchi.com/articles/reading-raw-evm-calldata) and [A Low-Level Guide To Solidity's Storage Management](https://degatchi.com/articles/low_level_guide_to_soliditys_storage_management).
+ - [Jean Cavalerra - All About...](https://jeancvllr.medium.com/) Jean goes super deep on a lot of topics - must read for anyone serious about low-level EVM.

 ## EVM opcodes
  - [evm.codes WITH HUFF PLAYGROUND](https://evm-codes-6zqgbc9nl-smlxl.vercel.app/playground?unit=Wei&codeType=Huff) **check it out!** This is a fork of evm.codes with Huff language support in the playground.
 Prototype, practice, and learn Huff with real time feedback and interactive debugger.